Jesmykel/Solutions_Architect_July2022/Week 6/LAB 3/README.md

 Then Chose Create to create the table.

-2. To Write Data to a Table Using the Console or AWS CLI
+2. To Write Data to a Table Using the Console

 In the navigation pane on the left side of the console, choose Tables.
 In the table list, I chose the Software table.